The yarrow herb is one powerful plant and in many ways. Learn how you can use this amazing plant anywhere from the

-In the herbal medical world, the yarrow herb has the nickname of "cure-all" and rightly so.
+In the herbal medicine world, the yarrow herb has the nickname of “cure-all” and rightly so.
 It has been successfully used for a long period of time for a very wide range of issues.
-What "weed" has that claim to fame?
+What “weed” has that claim to fame?
 Yarrow is not picky and will happily grow in your garden or wild in a field.
 Whether to stop a nosebleed or to heal hemorrhoids, to companion plant or keep pests from the garden the many benefits of the yarrow herb have got your back♡♡♡

 Comment, Share and Enjoy

 From our family to yours, thanks for stopping by

 P.S.
 Looking for more natural health and gardening goodness?
-Subscribe to our newsletter and get a weekly dose of posts, natural health, gardening, and all-around DIY lifestyle!
+Subscribe to our newsletter and get a weekly dose of posts, natural health, gardening, and an all-around DIY lifestyle!